Jason Russell House: The Battle

 As the flankers closed in, Jason Russell and a number of other troops rushed to take refuge in the house.
 It is said that, because Russell was old and lame, he was in the rear and was felled by two bullets at his own doorstep, then received "eleven bayonet stabs from the exasperated enemy as they passed in and out."

 Eight of the colonials who did manage to find their way into the house – a combination of men from Danvers, Beverly, and Lynn – also managed to find their way to the basement.
 They were safe there (at least for the time being), as any redcoat who tried to open the basement door and come down could easily be shot himself, and one did yield his life in the attempt.
 Another British regular was shot elsewhere on the premises.

 Three men from the now-Peabody part of Danvers – George Southwick, Joseph Bell, and Dennison Wallis – managed to find their way upstairs.
 Sensing a lull, they then ventured down the stairs with Southwick in the lead, till suddenly the outside door was flung open to admit British soldiers.
 The outcome was gruesome; the first soldier killed Southwick by slashing him across the head.

 Joseph Bell was taken prisoner and spent the next two months of his life aboard a British frigate, being returned in a prisoner swap the following June 6.

 Dennison Wallis also surrendered and was relieved of his watch and wallet.
 But then Wallis saw the British killing other prisoners, the ones from the enclosure, and took off running.
 He received twelve or thirteen bullets in the attempt and finally fell beside a wall that he was trying to jump over.
 Fortunately, the British left him for dead, and he lived to tell the tale.

-Were there still others who rushed into the house ahead of Jason Russell?

-None of them survived to tell the story.

-Twelve bodies would be found on the kitchen floor at the end of the day.
-Attempts have been made to infer from this the number of provincials who were killed inside or at least at the Jason Russell House, but this cannot be done, as at that point the floor was being used as a temporary repository for colonial bodies from over the wider area.
-(See “The Bodies on the Floor” below for further detail.)